jzhong0821/History-Club/src/content/blog/draft-Jack-Farewell.md

 ## The great danger of Stevenson’s transformation

-The great danger of Stevenson’s transformation is that students may become bored of talking just as the school opens its ears.
+The danger of Stevenson’s transformation is that students may become bored of talking just as the school opens its ears.

 The fight is not over.
 The shutting down of assembly speakers, the metastasis of administrative bloat, and ideological bias in the school community are living realities, not distant memories.
 Stevenson students must remain vigilant, continuing to call out these pathologies and push for genuine reform.
 Yet even as we criticize, we should also recognize the opportunity: the school is listening.
 These moments of openness are rare, and it must be met with clarity, courage, and seriousness of purpose.